dextreem/krokettenbude/backend/README.md

 yum -S act
 ```

 Run build and test job:

 ```bash
 act --env BUILD_ENVIRONMENT=LOCAL --bind $(pwd):/github/workspace -j build-and-test -P ubuntu-latest=catthehacker/ubuntu:act-latest
 ```

 Load the docker image:

 ```bash
 podman load -i artifacts/image.tar
 ```

 ## Known limitations

-* No pagination: The service always returns everything.
+- No pagination: The service always returns everything.
-* LLM reasoning is slow and works only 50% of the time.
+- LLM reasoning is slow and works only 50% of the time.
 Should be replaced by a proper external service.
 ChatGPT works fine.
-* LLM is disabled for tests.
+- LLM is disabled for tests.
 This requires some effort to spin up the LLM and test properly.
-* average rating is calculated for every request that is not cached.
+- average rating is calculated for every request that is not cached.
 For now that's fine, but as soon as the croquette numbers will rise (and they will!) this can be a bottleneck
-    * Solution: Update the average rating upon new ratings (event-driven?)
+  - Solution: Update the average rating upon new ratings (event-driven?)
-* Everybody can register a MANAGER user
+- Everybody can register a MANAGER user
+- Sanitization for comment and description.